Nerf Arena Blast: Multiplayer

 Due to the similarities between Unreal Tournament and Nerf Arena Blast, it is possible to play Pointblast in team mode, because Pointblast is essentially a Deathmatch game type in most aspects, except for the scoring system.
 Other than that, the game types in single player mode apply to multiplayer mode.
-The community has released a Capture the Flag mod, this has given rise to a large number of new maps for NAB.
+The community has released a Capture the Flag mod, which has given rise to a large number of new maps for NAB.

 Expandability

-Nerf Arena Blast used Unreal Engine therefore supports user-made maps and add-ons to the game.
-However, due to some parts of the engine being altered, the ability to create add-ons like in Unreal Tournament is somewhat limited.
+Nerf Arena Blast used Unreal Engine and therefore supports user-made maps and add-ons to the game, but due to some parts of the engine being altered, the ability to create add-ons like in Unreal Tournament is somewhat limited.
 However, hundreds of maps and modifications of Unreal maps have been published, and multiple modified weapons and game modes (such as Capture the Flag) have been created.